Posted on

 appalachian mountains in north carolina

-The Arthur Smith Poetry Prize will open again for submissions on June 1, 2024.
-We find it hard to believe this will already be our fourth such competition.
+The Arthur Smith Poetry Prize will open again for submissions on June 1, 2025.
+We find it hard to believe this will already be our fifth such competition.
 Read more about the Arthur Smith Poetry Prize.

 Winning poet receives: a $1,000 advance; a standard royalty contract +10 gratis copies of the book when it is completed.